vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     #0   running   2020-12-01T00:42:33Z   0.0%   0 of 1G   0 of 1G
     ```

-For the remainder of the lab you will be monitoring the state of the
+For the remainder of the lab you will monitor the state of the
 `pal-tracker` application.

-You will set up a couple of terminal windows set up exclusively for
-monitoring `pal-tracker`.
+You can navigate to the `pal-tracker` application overview page in
+*App Manager*,
+or you can monitor from command line:

 1. In a separate terminal window, run the following command,